gboeing/ppd534/syllabus/readme.md

 Apr 09 - Hypotheses and Models

-Readings prior to class:
+Readings to be completed prior to class:

   - Urdan ch.
 8, 9, 13
   - Wheelan ch.
 11-13
   - Sober: Why Is Simpler Better?

-Reading response 8 due midnight before class
+Reading response 8 due by 23:59 the night before class

 Group assignment 5 due following Wed: uncertainty and regression